Reading Time: 16 minutes

 Detrás del colegio San Francisco de Borja (mirador, waynapata 410, Cusco 08002

+Eat in Cusco with a great view!
 This restaurant is in the center, but sits at the top of a hill with an amazing view of the city, including the cathedral in the Plaza de Armas.
 If you’re lucky, you might even be able to get the table next to the window upstairs and look out at the view during your whole meal.
-Unfortunately I wasn’t so lucky but I still enjoyed the atmosphere.
-It was very quiet and peaceful (until a family came in and set next to me, and the young boy played video games on his phone with the volume up and nobody told him to turn it down).
-All the food is fresh and prepared in house.
+Unfortunately, I wasn’t so lucky but I still enjoyed the atmosphere.
+It was very quiet and peaceful (until a family came in and sat next to me, and the young boy played video games on his phone with the volume up and nobody told him to turn it down).
+All the food is fresh and prepared in-house.
 The wait staff is extremely attentive, and I mean extremely.
 Like it’s just too much.
 I barely took two bites before they came back again to ask how it all was.
 To the point of annoyance.
 I don’t need to be checked on twice while I’m just enjoying my cappuccino.
 That’s after a dozen other check-ins during my meal.
 The food was good, but it was hard to focus on, since the waiters started to put me in a bad/annoyed mood.
 They serve you a mint tea at the end.
 Lomo alpaca, Limonada, cappuccino: 66 soles ($17.69 usd)

 Calle Puputi & Juan Santos (Near Plaza Tupac Amaru)